 You are here

-BC ELN, on behalf of its partner libraries, is an affiliate member of the Integrated Cadastral Information Society (ICIS).
-This membership enables participating post-secondary institutions to access and use ICIS member data, including data provided by the Province of B.C.
+BC ELN, on behalf of its partner libraries, is an affiliate member of the Integrated Cadastral Information Society (ICI Society).
+This membership enables participating post-secondary institutions to access and use ICI Society member data, including data provided by the Province of B.C.
 This is a large collection of GIS data for British Columbia including the Cadastre Fabric, assessment data, TRIM maps, etc. The data comes from municipalities, crown agencies, First Nations, and several BC ministries.

 Frequently Asked Questions